 There are features that show up on your backlog.
 When the term “features” is used in the context of the backlog, it refers to placeholders that represent the work needed to add features as described above to your product.

-It’s important to be clear about what you mean when you say feature.
+With this in mind, it’s important to be clear about what you mean when you say “product feature”.
 To help bring clarity, here’s a look at what product features are, how they tie in with benefits, how you represent features, and how you incorporate features into product planning.

 Dan Shewan defined product features as “A feature is something your product has or is… this is typically functionality offered by a software program that enables users to do something.’